teropa/hiccups/README.md

   functions, and `runtime.cljs` contains functions that are also available at runtime.
 The contents of `runtime.cljs` are also used at compile-time, so the goal is to keep it portable between ClojureScript and Clojure.
+* HTML is escaped by default, use `:dangerously-set-inner-HTML` to explicitly disable escaping.
 * Unit tests are run in a PhantomJS browser using [lein-cljsbuild](https://github.com/emezeske/lein-cljsbuild/) and Closure's testing libs.
 * Not everything has been ported yet.
 See ToDo.